jchan172/raspberrypi-vpn/README.md

 		sudo su

-5. Copy OpenVPN's easy-rsa directory as template files (easy-rsa is for authorization to connect to VPN server) cp –r /usr/share/doc/openvpn/examples/easy-rsa/2.0 /etc/openvpn/easy-rsa
+5. Copy OpenVPN's easy-rsa directory as template files (easy-rsa is for authorization to connect to VPN server). cp –r /usr/share/doc/openvpn/examples/easy-rsa/2.0 /etc/openvpn/easy-rsa

 6. Open `vars` file for editing.
 These are easy-rsa parameter settings.